-The NCP5316 DC/DC controller from ON Semiconductor was developed using the Enhanced V2 topology.
-Enhanced V2 combines the original V2 topology with peak current-mode control for fast transient response and current sensing capability.
+The NCP5314 DC/DC controller from ON Semiconductor was developed using the Enhanced V topology.
+Enhanced V combines the original V topology with peak current-mode control for fast transient response and current sensing capability.
 The addition of an internal PWM ramp and implementation of fast-feedback directly from Vcore has improved transient response and simplified design.
-This controller can be adjusted to operate as a four-, five- or six-phase controller, and can also be used in a one-, two- or three-phase system.
+This controller can be adjusted to operate as a two-, three- or four-phase controller.
 Differential current sensing provides improved current sharing and easier layout.
-The NCP5316 includes Power Good (PWRGD), providing a highly integrated solution to simplify design, minimize circuit board area, and reduce overall system cost.
+The NCP5314 includes Power Good (PWRGD), providing a highly integrated solution to simplify design, minimize circuit board area, and reduce overall system cost.

 Two advantages of a multi-phase converter over a single-phase converter are current sharing and increased effective output frequency.
 Current sharing allows the designer to use less inductance in each phase than would be required in a single-phase converter.
 The smaller inductor will produce larger ripple currents but the total per-phase power dissipation is reduced because the RMS current is lower.
-Transient response is improved because the control loop will measure and adjust the current faster in a smaller output inductor.
-Increased apparent output frequency is desirable because the off- time and the ripple voltage of the multi-phase converter will be less than that of a single-phase converter.
+Transient response is improved because the control loop will measure and adjust the current faster with a smaller output inductor.
+Increased effective output frequency is desirable because the off-time and the ripple voltage of the multi-phase converter will be less than that of a single-phase converter.